GautamSB/OWASP-Juice-Shop-Web-Security-Lab/screenshots/README.md

 - SQL Injection testing
 - Cross-Site Scripting (XSS) testing
 - Business logic testing
-- IDOR verification
+- Insecure Direct Object Reference (IDOR) verification
 - Error handling assessment
+- JWT decoding and authentication token analysis
+- URL and Base64 encoding/decoding
+- HTTP request and response comparison
 - Functional verification of core application features

 ---

 # Notes

-All screenshots were captured during manual testing performed against the OWASP Juice Shop application running within a controlled laboratory environment.
+All screenshots were captured during manual testing performed against the **OWASP Juice Shop** application running within a controlled laboratory environment using **Burp Suite Professional**.

 The screenshots are intended solely as supporting evidence for the observations, findings, and conclusions documented throughout this repository.
-Each image corresponds to a specific phase of the assessment and demonstrates the practical application of manual web application security testing techniques using Burp Suite Professional.
+Each image corresponds to a specific phase of the assessment and demonstrates the practical application of manual web application security testing techniques and Burp Suite analysis capabilities.